Fifty scents: Richard E Grant on being led by his nose, speaking to peacocks and watching his neighbours ‘at it’

-We are indeed in some kind of staff room at the Hurlingham and it is indeed a s***hole.
-When Grant suggested we meet at the exclusive Fulham members’ club, it seemed to make perfect sense – he lives just up the road in Richmond and it’s exactly the kind of place I can imagine him hanging out, especially after watching him in Downton Abbey.
-I had visions of wood-panelled walls, winchester sofas, views over the croquet lawn.
-Not so much.
+When Richard E Grant suggested we meet at Fulham’s exclusive Hurlingham members’ club, it seemed to make perfect sense.
+He lives just up the road in Richmond and it’s exactly the kind of place I can imagine him hanging out, especially after having watched him star in Downton Abbey.
+I had visions of wood-panelled walls, winchester sofas, views over the croquet lawn… Not so much.

-“I know nothing about hedge funds,” he says.
-“Jimmy Carr was unavailable.”
-I laugh.
-“No, really.
-He did it last year.”
-The setting is surreal: it’s broad daylight and hedge fund managers in evening-wear keep swaying up to him, champagne glasses in hand, slurring demands for selfies (which he duly poses for).
+The setting is surreal: it’s broad daylight and hedge fund managers in evening-wear keep swaying up to him, champagne glasses in hand, slurring demands for selfies (for which he duly poses).
 The furniture has been cleared away while the venue is being cleaned.
 “I swear there was somewhere to sit before,” he mutters apologetically.

 We roam around until we end up in a large, industrial-looking dressing room with strip-lights and a mirror running across the length of one wall.
 It echoes and it’s freezing.
 The only furniture is a ratty old sofa and an even rattier armchair.
-I can safely say it’s the least atmospheric place I’ve ever conducted an interview.
-Our voices hang limp in the air.
 The lighting makes even Grant, with his healthy olive complexion, look pale and gaunt.
 He’s 56 but could be a decade younger.
-He has a serious face with bright, blue eyes and unusually dark hair for a man his age (flecks of grey suggest it hasn’t been dyed).
+He has a serious face with bright blue eyes and unusually dark hair for a man his age (flecks of grey suggest it hasn’t been dyed).

 I don’t think any of that.
 I think he’s charming, if a little intense.
-He’s more at ease speaking about passions and fears than reeling off the pre-rehearsed sound-bites a lot of actors resort to in interviews (he does reel off a few but his heart doesn’t seem in it).
-He’s disarming and inquisitive, asking as many questions as he’s asked – “why do you do what you do?”, “would you like to write a novel?”.
+He’s inquisitive, asking as many questions as he’s asked – “why do you do what you do?”, “would you like to write a novel?”.
 He’s also a bit weird, in an endearing way.
 He’s a compulsive sniffer, for instance; as we walk through the club’s grounds he occasionally dives into a bush, sticking his nose deep into the flora: “Variegated bamboo,” he’ll say as he clambers back out, “it doesn’t really smell.”
-I’d read about the sniffing thing in past interviews and wondered whether it was an affectation but it certainly seems genuine.
+I’d read about the sniffing thing in past interviews and wondered whether it was an affectation but it seems genuine.
 He also does a tremendous impression of a peacock – when one waddles across the path in front of us he takes a deep breath and lets out a mighty Kaaa-Aaaaaah.
-“They usually respond to that,” he assures me when it doesn’t flinch.
+The peacock doesn’t flinch.
+“They usually respond to that,” he assures me.

 You’d be forgiven for thinking I was interviewing Richard E Grant, star of stage and screen, anti-hero of cult classic Withnail & I, about his latest film or a new TV project.
 But I’m not.
 Let’s play a little game: what do Kim Kardashian, Paris Hilton, Pamela Anderson and Richard E Grant have in common?
-Hint: it’s not that they’ve all had a sex tape leaked on the internet – Grant’s bedroom moves remain shrouded in mystery.
+Hint: it’s not that they’ve all had a sex tape leaked on the internet (Grant’s bedroom repertoire remains a mystery).
 The correct answer is they’ve all released their own perfume.